If you want...Start with...Pricing shape

 Willow Voice Individual$12/month billed annuallyCloud dictation with personalization, weekly free tier, and team pathRecurring cost; team/account model may be more than a solo Mac user needs

-Superwhisper Pro$8.49/month or $84.99/yearAdvanced dictation users who want modes, model control, and broader platform supportCan be overkill if the job is just one-Mac live dictation
+Superwhisper Pro$8.49/month or $84.99/yearAdvanced dictation users who want modes, model control, and broader platform supportCan be overkill if the job is focused live Mac dictation

 Subscriptions are not bad by default.
 They are bad when you are paying every month for platform surface you do not use.